karelplanken/kde/tools_windows/docker_desktop_install_windows.md

 <a href="../README.md">Back to README</a>

-# Docker Desktop on Windows WSL2 Backend (x64)
+# Docker Desktop on Windows WSL 2 Backend (x64)

 The install instructions are taken from the [Docker Docs](https://docs.docker.com/desktop/setup/install/windows-install/) and slightly customized.

 ## Why Docker Desktop?

-This section describes how to install Docker Desktop on Windows 11 using the WSL2 backend.
+This section describes how to install Docker Desktop on Windows 11 using the WSL 2 backend.
 Docker is a core component of this development environment, enabling containerized workflows and consistent dev/test environments.
-In fact, installing only WSL2 and Docker Desktop would suffice, potentially eliminating the need for Ubuntu and its associated tools and customizations.
-Since WSL2 is already configured, Docker Desktop will integrate with it to provide a seamless Linux-based container experience on Windows.
+In fact, installing only WSL 2 and Docker Desktop would suffice, potentially eliminating the need for Ubuntu and its associated tools and customizations.
+Since WSL 2 is already configured, Docker Desktop will integrate with it to provide a seamless Linux-based container experience on Windows.

 ## Install Interactively